BPHL-Molecular/Sanibel/README.md

 ### 💻 Resource Requirements

 Sanibel can run on any system with Nextflow and Apptainer installed, but is **strongly recommended to run on an HPC environment**.
-The most resource-intensive step is **Unicycler** (*de novo* assembly via SPAdes), which runs once per sample.
+The most resource intensive step is **Unicycler** (*de novo* assembly via SPAdes), which runs once per sample.

 - **CPUs:** 20 recommended (runs 2 assemblies in parallel); minimum 4
 - **RAM:** 64 GB recommended; minimum 16 GB